Skip to main content

 Let's Ride Getting Started

-Ride Leader Level 1 is the minimum leadet training but doing the Combined course (L1 & L2 combined) is useful if you envisage doing faster paced and/or longer rides as L1 only covers you to 50 miles.
-It is the same content as L1 plus L2 but being combined over a weekend it is more efficient.
+Ride Leader Level 1 (L1) is the minimum leader training but doing the Ride Leader Combined course (L1 & L2 combined) is useful if you envisage doing faster paced and/or longer rides as L1 only covers you up to 50 miles.
+The combined course is the same content as L1 plus L2 but being combined over a weekend it is more efficient.
 For the course I completed we rode at an average 12mph over 3 laps of a 9 mile route for the L2 element though speed isn't essential.

 Don't worry about the order in which you do the courses just get them booked.
-St John's ambulance do courses and your local club/hub/association/society may be able to add you to an existing local course.
+St John's ambulance do courses and your local club/hub/association/society may be able to add you to an existing local course so use those networks and contacts.

-At the time of writing British Cycling don't fund the Ride Leader training anymore (though check) but there may be other funding sources locally.
+At the time of writing British Cycling don't fund the Ride Leader training anymore (though check) but there may be other funding sources locally and British Cycling do have a bursary programme.

 Courses done and certificates uploaded you need a Let's Ride account and that needs to allow you to lead rides for the relevant group such as your local hub or club.
 That can be achieved by getting Admin rights on the group though I suspect there is another route such as Let's Ride being able to 'see' your British Cycling profile.

-Check your First Aid certificate is valid for 3 years on the BC website; mine only showed as valid for 1 year and BC where quick to resolve that for me.
+Check your First Aid certificate is valid for three years on the BC website after you upload it; mine only showed as valid for one year and BC where quick to resolve that for me.

 Ask the Guided Ride section of British Cycling to make you a Guided Ride Leader.
 When they do that they will ask you sign an online form (the annual Volunteer Declaration) to say you will comply with their rules.